DIPSAS/DockerFeed/README.md

 ## Usage
 The Docker Feed tool is available as the command line tool `dockerf`.
 Handle the docker feed by adding any of the following commands with zero or more stacks to handle.
+Prefix any of the following actions with the `module` argument to handle `docker-compose-module` deployments.
 - `init` - Initialize Swarm.
 - `deploy` - Deploy stacks to Swarm.
     - Adding no specific stacks to deploy will result in deploying all stacks.
     - Example: `dockerf deploy first-stack second-stack>=1.0.0 third-stack==1.2.3`
+    - Example with module deployment: `dockerf module deploy first-module second-module>=1.0.0`
 - `rm`/`remove` - Remove stacks from Swarm.
     - Adding no specific stacks to remove will result in removing all stacks.
     - Example: `dockerf remove first-stack second-stack`